Alex4600/Online-Calculator-project/README.md

  * [yes] User can enter total bill amount
  * [yes] User can choose between at least three tip tiers (e.g. 15%, 18%, 20%) and see the total tip
  * [yes] User can see the total with tip.
-##
-Shoutout to Professor for helping me, the best professor out there.
-Professor helped me through the any bugs that I had within the program as well as anything that would be recomended to help perfect it.
-Without him I dont know how I would've finished the project.

 >>>>>>> 1ea68111e83dfebf2c0707eef52524ac538d9d47